EBIvariation/vcf-validator/README.md

 ## Dependencies

-The only dependencies are the Boost library core and the Boost.regex module.
+The dependencies are the Boost library core, and its modules Boost.program_options and Boost.regex.
-If you are using Ubuntu, the required packages names will be `libboost-dev` and `libboost-regex-dev`.
+If you are using Ubuntu, the required packages names will be `libboost-dev`, `libboost-program-options-dev` and `libboost-regex-dev`.

 ## Build